 Given what I’ve just said about being committed to gaining a clear picture of where Doctor Who is when it comes to representation, it wouldn’t feel right for me to do a whole blog post on how much I feel represented and then not point out the areas in which the show can still improve.
 It would be remiss of me to pretend that Series 12 got everything right, so here are some examples of what Doctor Who could do to better its representation in Series 13 and beyond:

 - Firstly, can the powers that be PLEASE stop killing off characters of colour and disabled characters, and especially Black women, for no good reason?
 Black women fans have been highlighting the problems with colour-blind casting for years (check out Nicole Hill’s article in the resource list.)
 There’s no point having a diverse cast of characters if all you’re going to do is kill them off.
 It’s like the writer’s saying that that’s all they’re good for.
 Underrepresented viewers deserve to see their own fleshed out stories without fear that their representative character is not going to make it to the end of an episode.
-That’s not to say that diverse characters should never die, just that they should die less often and when they do, it should be meaningful.
+That’s not to say that characters of colour, disabled and queer characters should never die, just that they should die less often and when they do, it should be meaningful.

 - I don’t know why Chibnall thought it was a good idea to have our white lady protagonist out our new iteration of a beloved villain, now a British Indian man to the Nazis, especially in the current political climate, but it definitely wasn’t!